MarwanNakhaleh/Zero-to-Developer-Fast-Cheap-and-Effective/what_to_study.md

     * These projects will require you to know some database stuff, but the database you interact with may vary.

 ### *Quality Assurance Certification*
+You won't be expected to know much about quality assurance as a junior developer.
+However, there is an expectation that you can at least check somehow that your code behaves as intended.

+If you have too much difficulty landing a software engineer job, getting a software testing job might be an easier way into your first role in the software industry.

 * **Quality Assurance and Testing with Chai**
     * I marked Quality Assurance the certification track as "nice to have", but if you do explore QA, you WILL want to go through this course within the certification.
 * *Advanced Node and Express*